NHS priorities

 • To get the most from this workshop we recommend that you use a laptop or desktop computer.

 • We expect you to prepare for our events by completing all pre-workshop activities.
-Details of these will be emailed to you by the lead tutor or can be found via your pending bookings.
+Details of these will be emailed to you by the tutor or can be found on your My bookings page.

 Learning intended for